nrv-framework/NRV/docs/devcorner.rst

     $ git clone git@github.com:your_name_here/NRV.git

-3. We recommend to use a conda environnement, to ease the installation of FenicsX.
+3. We recommend using a conda environment, to ease the installation of FenicsX.
 However, a virtualenv should be possible.
-Assuming you are using a conda environnemnet this is how you set up you development configuration:
+Assuming you are using a conda environment this is how you set up you development configuration:
 ::

     $ conda activate nrv-env
     $ cd NRV
     $ source bash_nrv

-4. Create a branc for local development:
+4. Create a branch for local development:
 ::

     $ git checkout -b name-of-your-contribution